redabourial/deezer_assignement/README.md

 ### 4. The workflow for pushing to docker isn't compatible with act
 [act](https://github.com/nektos/act) just isn't compatible with QEMU's setup action.
 ### 5. The workflow for pushing to docker doesn't wait for other workflows to be successful
-I'm could figure out how.
+I couldn't figure out how to do it simply.
 ### 6. The workflows do not use caching
 I didn't have time to implement it.
 ### 7. The fibonnaci computation is convoluted